-An WIOA/fAA/WT individual or entity, adversely affected by an CareerSource

-Escarosa action, to include but not limited to: displacement of employee; denial or termination as a WIOA training provider; denial of eligibility as a WIOA OJT or customized training provider; participant sanctioned for using controlled substances; termination of program eligibility or sanctioning for non-compliance with work activities, may submit a Grievance/Complaint or hearing request.
-Submissions should be concise and clearly written or typed; state the facts, laws, procedures, etc. that the grievant/complainant believes to be relevant for review; and must include a legible address where official notices may be mailed to the grievant/complainant; include the words REQUEST FOR A HEARING at the top of the first page in capital letters; and specifically state the type of violation and nature of the action that is the subject of the grievance.
-The grievance shall be no longer than five pages (exhibits and attachments are not included in the five-page limit) and submitted to CareerSource Escarosa, Chief Executive Officer, 6913 N. 9th Avenue, Pensacola, Fl 32504.
-CareerSource Escarosa will attempt to resolve the grievance/complaint informally.
-If the matter cannot be resolved informally.
-CareerSource Escarosa must establish a hearing date, complete the hearing and issue a decision within a 60-calendar day time frame from the date the grievance/complaint was filed.
+An WIOA/TAA/WT participant or entity presumed adversely affected by an CSE action, to include but not limited to: displacement of employee; denial ortermination as a WIOA training provider; denial of eligibility as a WIOA OJT or customized training provider; participant sanctioned for using controlled substances; termination of program eligibility or sanctioning for non-compliance with work activities, may submit a Grievance/Complaint or hearing request.
+Submissions should be concise and clearly written or typed; state the facts, laws, procedures, etc. that the grievant/complainant believes to be relevant for review; and must include a legibleaddress where official notices may be mailed to the grievant/complainant; include the words REQUEST FOR A HEARING at the top of the first page in capital letters; and specifically state the type of violation and nature of the action that is the subject of the grievance.
+The grievance shall be no longer than five pages (exhibits and attachments are not included in the five-page limit) and submitted to CSE, Chief Executive Officer, 6913 North 9th Avenue, Pensacola, Fl 32504.
+CSE will attempt to resolve the grievance/complaint informally.
+If the matter cannot be resolved informally, CSE must establish a hearing date, complete the hearing and issue a decision within a 60calendar day time frame from the date the grievance/complaint was filed.
 When the matter is not resolved informally, you will be notified by certified mail return receipt at least 15 calendar days prior to the hearing.
 The written hearing notice will include: hearing procedures, date, time, and place of the hearing; pertinent sections of the WIOA, WT, and any federal regulations involved.
 Affected parties may be represented at the hearing by an attorney or other representative, and may present witnesses or documentary evidence at the hearing.
 The parties will receive a written decision of the hearing within 30 calendar days after the hearing by certified mail return receipt requested.
 Individuals alleging a labor standards violation may submit the grievance/complaint to binding arbitration procedure if the affected parties are covered by a collective bargaining agreement.

-WP participants may file discrimination complaints against the Florida Department of Economic Opportunity (DEO) or its employees or complaints alleging discrimination by an employer.
+WP participants may file discrimination complaints against Florida Commerce or its employees or complaints alleging discrimination by an employer.
 Special handling procedures are required for complaints filed by Migrant and Seasonal Farm Workers (MSFW).
-CareerSource Escarosa shall attempt to resolve the MSFW complaint.
-If the MSFW complaints cannot be resolved within five working days of receipt of complaint by CareerSource Escarosa, the complaint form and copies of all documents in the complaint file are forwarded to the Florida Department of Economic Opportunity (DEO), Monitor Advocate Office, MSC 150, 107 East Madison St, Tallahassee, FL 32399-4133.
+CSE shall attempt to resolve the MSFW complaint.
+If the MSFW complaints cannot be resolved within five working days of receipt of complaint by CSE, the complaint form and copies of all documents in the complaint file are forwarded to Florida Commerce, Monitor Advocate Office, MSC 150, 107 East Madison St, Tallahassee, FL 32399-4133.
 Attention: Senior Monitor Advocate.

-Note: Individuals with a disability needing special accommodations shall call CareerSource Escarosa at (850) 473-0939 or fax at (850) 473-0935 at least five working days prior to the hearing and state what special accommodation requirements are needed in order to participate in the hearing.
+\Note: Individuals with a disability needing special accommodations shall call CSE at (850) 473-0939 or fax at (850) 473-0935 at least five working days prior to the hearing and state what special accommodation requirements are needed in order to participate in the hearing.